Khal-Shah/git-github-rsma/README.md

 testing
 date: 01-18-2018

-First create remote repo on github (soen341, already done)
+First create remote repo (central repository) on github (soen341, already done)

 Create a folder on your computer where you wanna keep the files.